 Poor Stanley Yelnats!
 He's arrived at Camp Green Lake - a juvenile correctional facility in Texas - and there's no lake and nothing green.
 Apparently digging a 5ft diameter hole each day will make bad boys turn good.
 This ain't no Girl Scouts...but Year 6 are going to love finding out what happens!

-We will be writing, letters, character description, setting description and dialogue to develop our stories all linked to the story.
+We will be writing: instruuctions, letters, incident reports and adverts all linked to the story.
 We have been developing our inference skills in reading through retrieval practice and vocabulary understanding.

 In Maths, we follow the White Rose medium term plan.
 This breaks down the Year 6 Maths Curriculum into blocks across the three terms.